srittau/docker-gunicorn/README.md

 ## Configuration

-The number of works to start can be configured using the `GUNICORN_WORKERS` environment variable.
+The number of workers to start can be configured using the `GUNICORN_WORKERS` environment variable.
 It defaults to 4.

 The gunicorn logs are written to stdout, but also stored in two files